 Healthcare providers often have payment arrangements with third-party payers like insurance companies, which may affect the time at which revenue is recognized.
 For example, if an insurance company reimburses a provider on a fee-for-service basis, then the provider may recognize revenue as it provides the promised service.
 However, if the insurance company compensates the provider for providing healthcare over a period of time, then the provider should recognize revenue pro-rata over that time period, not as it provides specific services.

-It is likely that many other issues and questions will arise within the health care industry as entities adopt ASC 606.
-This article serves as a base reference point for your research into some of the focal issues anticipated by industry experts.
-Similar industry-specific issues, discussions, and resources are available on the RevenueHub site for major industries identified by the AICPA.
+Other issues and questions will continue to arise within the health care industry as entities apply ASC 606.
+This article serves as a base reference point for your research into some of the focal issues encountered by industry experts.
+Similar industry-specific issues, discussions, and resources are available on the RevenueHub site for other major industries.
 Click on the following link for a list of these articles: Industry-Specific Issues.